Anwar8/Blaze/notes/journal.md

 ## Journal
 ### 8 December
 All solution streamlining items from 6 December were implemented, in addition to combining the calculation of the stiffness contribution and the resistance force contributions.
 This resulted in nearly halving the assembly time from 0.93 s to 0.58 s, and thus reduced the proportion of the assembly from 10.93% in the last update, to 7.09% in this one.
 Other than the element state update, I am confident that the solution procedure is now implemented in a streamlined way.
 At the very least, it is not a clearly silly implementation anymore.
+All times below are the median of 3 runs.
 | Timer Name                  | Original (s) | 4 Dec (s)    | 8 Dec (s)    | Original (%) | 4 Dec (%)    | 8 Dec (%)    |
 |-----------------------------|--------------|--------------|--------------|--------------|--------------|--------------|
 | U_to_nodes_mapping          | 0.17741060   | 0.17961621   | 0.17762160   | 1.99         | 2.09         | 2.16         |